 That said, there are a few fairly steep sections that require the rider to either lean way far forward (going up) or get well behind the seat post (going down) and are pretty challenging for riders who aren’t in good shape.
 The guide (Beth) was great, helping the inexperienced riders through the occasional rough patch while allowing the more experienced riders to take more challenging paths.
 The bikes are great too, being Santa Cruz carbon full-suspension models in great condition.

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

 We also expect clients to respect local regulations and take measures to protect themselves, their guides, and the communities they’re traveling to.
 For more information on COVID-19 measures in Dead Horse Point, Utah, please refer to the official Utah COVID-19 update website.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!

 Intermediate rides come with a hardtail bike.
 You can upgrade to a full-suspension bike for an added fee of $15.

 What’s not included:

 These tours are suitable for riders with good to excellent fitness levels.
-You will need to be able to bike between four and eight hours, depending on the itinerary you choose.
+You will need to be able to bike between three to five hours.
 After booking, your guide will determine the group’s skill level and capabilities and cater the day to your specific abilities.
-Keep in mind, opting for the full-day option means more biking, which is strenuous even if you stay on easier trails.
+Keep in mind, temperature during the warmer months can be very high.

 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season.
 Layers are best and don’t wear jean